• Skip to primary navigation

 Here's an easy recipe for a batch of homemade Jalapeno Hot Sauce.
 It uses a pound of jalapenos so consider yourself warned! mexicanplease.com

 This Jalapeno Hot Sauce will work anywhere you employ your normal hot sauce, with a special nod to egg dishes.
-That’s definitely one way to wake up in the morning 🙂
+Like this Egg Breakfast with Jalapeno Sauce.
+That's definitely one way to wake up in the morning 🙂

 And if you like the idea of making your own hot sauce on a regular basis then here are two other options on the site to consider: